Alwin-Lin/sw-dev-bootcamp/index.md

-# Gen AI & The Future of SW Development Bootcamp
+# CS Equity AI - 2024 Gen AI & The Future of SW Development Bootcamp
 tl;dr How we may level the playing field for better divested CS talent pipelines.

 ![Compute A Better Future](res/banner.png)